simpi21/dialog-contact-form/readme.txt

 = For Developers =

+For developers, utilize built-in hooks, filters, and even custom field templates to do whatever you need at any step in the form building or submission using Dialog Contact Form as a framework.

 The Dialog Contact Form framework is on [GitHub](https://github.com/sayful1/dialog-contact-form)!
 If you're a developer and want to help make Dialog Contact Form better, check it out.

 == Frequently Asked Questions ==